BenCos17/ben-cogs/amazon/docs.md

 ## Configuration Options

 - `affiliate_tag`: The Amazon affiliate tag used for generating affiliate links.
-- `enabled`: A boolean indicating whether the affiliate link handling is enabled or disabled for the server.

 ## Examples

 - Setting an affiliate tag: `[p]amazon set_tag yourtag-20`
 - Enabling affiliate link handling: `[p]amazon enable`
 - Disabling affiliate link handling: `[p]amazon disable`

-These commands manage the affiliate settings and ensure that any Amazon links sent in the server are automatically converted to affiliate links if enabled.